Public Health Writing Program

 Writing skill appointments are available for novice and experienced writers for the Spring 2014 semester from Monday, January 27 until Thursday, May 1.
 Make an appointment using our online request form.

 Presentation Skill Appointments

 In addition to offering our writing services, the Public Health Writing Program is offers presentation skill appointments.
 The goal of these appointments is to help students strengthen their oral communication skills.
 Our appointments are student-directing, meaning that your questions and your goals are the priority for the appointment.
-Presentation skill appointments are available to students looking to practice presentations and receive feedback from a peer coach on slides, posters presentations, speech outlines, and/or oral communication skills!
+Presentation skill appointments are available to SPH degree candidates looking to practice presentations and receive feedback from a peer coach on slides, posters presentations, speech outlines, and/or oral communication skills!

 Presentation skill appointments are available for for the Spring 2014 semester from Monday, February 24 until Thursday, May 1.
 Make an appointment using our online request form.